Cody Rhodes: Personal life

 Rhodes and his half-brother inducted their father into the WWE Hall of Fame on March 31, 2007.

 In September 2013, Rhodes married ring announcer and former wrestler Brandi Reed.
-They have two children together, as well as a Siberian Husky named Pharaoh, who has appeared alongside Rhodes on both AEW and WWE programming.
+They have two children together, as well as a Siberian Husky named Pharaoh, who appeared alongside Rhodes on both AEW and WWE programming.
+Pharaoh died in September 2026.

 Rhodes is an avid gamer and a big fan of both the Legend of Zelda and Metal Gear video game series, incorporating their styles into his wrestling gear.
 He has stated that he replays A Link to the Past yearly and that his favorite game in the series is Ocarina of Time, which he has proclaimed is also his favorite video game, with a close second being Metal Gear Solid.
 He is also a comic book fan and has worn wrestling gear inspired by X-Men characters Archangel and Mister Sinister.
 He has cited Omega Red and Cyclops as his favorite fictional characters, along with the Inhumans, and revealed that he owns a game cabinet of the 1992 arcade game X-Men.
 Rhodes is also a fan of the Star Wars franchise.